 There is a plague gripping this country; a spreading and potentially-fatal disease.
 It has always existed in this country, but a new virulent form appeared in 1980.
 It was called Reaganomics, and the man who brought the new virus was Ronald Reagan.
 Many people today are infected.
 They were hooked and hoodwincked, spellbound by the charming actor-president.
 Opponents are afraid to call him what he was: one of the worst presidents in history up to that time.
 The only reason this ideology persists has nothing to do with its value or truth.
 It is only because this charming and handsome actor won the election in 1980, and again in 1984.
 Ever since then, many people have hitched their star to him and his "revolution," which was actually a counter-revolution.
 The generation born in the 1960s grew up in his world, and many of them know nothing better.
 Our politics has been in stalemate or even wholesale reversal ever since, and government has accomplished next-to-nothing positive in all that time.
 Instead, under the rulership of free-market ideology, our country has declined relative to others in every conceivable way, and in 2008-2012 we suffered the worst recession since the 1930s.

-Free-market ideology says: allow business to do what it wants.
+Free-market ideology (aka libertarian economics) says: allow business to do what it wants.
 Reduce taxes and regulations on business, and the economy will prosper.
 Put up no government barriers to the free market, and not only will it succeed, but this success will lift all boats.
 The benefits of the unleashed free market will trickle down from the rich, who create the jobs, to the rest of us.
 Hence, free-market ideology is also called trickle-down economics, and another name applied to the ideology is supply-side economics.
 This means that lower taxes and fewer regulations will create greater economic activity, generating the revenue that will offset what is lost by lowering the taxes.
 Of course, in the 1980s and the 2000s this was tried, and it failed.
 The budget deficits created by this policy, for example, were astronomical.
+And only the rich saw any of the "trickle" that the free-marketeers promised.

-In 2010, this ideology is trumpeted by the "Tea Party," who are revolting against taxes and government spending, and complain loudly about budget deficits and the national debt.
-Only 1 year ago, their own ideology was enshrined in the White House, and yet the highest budget deficits in history by far, and from which we still suffer, were created by their own man.
+In 2010, this ideology was trumpeted by the "Tea Party," who revolted against taxes and government spending, and still complain loudly about budget deficits and the national debt.
+As recently as 2008, their own ideology was still enshrined in the White House, and yet the highest budget deficits in history by far, and from which we still suffer, were created by their own man.
 Tea-baggers have very short memories.
 Nevertheless, they convinced even many people in Massachusetts to support them in January 2010, and all across middle America in November.

 Free market ideology says that the free market is all we need, and all benefit flows from it.
 Specifically, we don't need the government to fix or interfere with our economy.
 But many free marketeers support government when it does other things.
 These could include fighting unnecessary wars, fighting wars on drugs, putting drug dealers in prison, curtailing abortion and gay marriage, locking up criminals for minor offenses and throwing away the key, taking away legal protections for those charged with crimes, enforcing the death penalty, censoring indecent or obscene speech, restricting what is taught in schools or said in public to what their religion approves of, keeping many people from voting, etc..
 Many of them have no problem with the influence of huge corporations in government and politics; to interfere with this is to interfere with "freedom."
 They say, with Reagan, that government is not the solution; government is the problem.